natcap/invest.users-guide/source/sdr.rst

 Translating the biophysical impacts of altered sediment delivery to human well-being metrics depends very much on the decision context.
 Soil erosion, suspended sediment and deposited sediment can have both negative and positive impacts on various users in a watershed (Keeler et al, 2012).
 These include, but are not limited to:

- * Reduced soil fertility to reduced water and nutrient holding capacity
+ * Reduced soil fertility and reduced water and nutrient holding capacity, impacting farmers
  * Increase in treatment costs for drinking water supply
  * Reduced lake clarity diminishing the value of recreation
  * Increase in total suspended solids impacting health and distribution of aquatic populations